GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 The new "V2" configuration switches to purely vector-based search.

-As SREs, your task is to manage the rollout of this change, observe its effect on search quality, and investigate the underlying technical reasons for any observed degradation in performance.

 ### Description

+Your task is to manage the rollout of this change, observe its effect on search quality, and investigate the underlying technical reasons for any observed degradation in performance.

-> Note: If using the **Genkit Developer UI**, navigate to the *chatFlow* in the flows section of the left nav.
+> Note: If using the **Genkit Developer UI**, navigate to the _chatFlow_ in the flows section of the left nav.

+#### Find the relevant code

 **chatFlow** uses several other flows to create a complex AI workflow.
-First, orient yourselves to where vector-search comes into play.

 - Where does document search happen in the **chatFlow**?
 - Where are the results of that document search used?
 - Find the corresponding code
   > **Hint**: Both the prompt and the flow include the term "docSearch" in them

+#### Perform comparative analysis

-Do some comparative analysis of the existing version and the new version of the prompt.
+Now you are ready to do some comparative analysis of the existing version and the new version of the prompt.

-- **Baseline Test (Mixed Search)**: Establish baseline performance for the existing mixed search.
-  - Run the following queries and note down the results:
+1. **Baseline Test (Mixed Search)**: Establish baseline performance for the existing mixed search by running the following queries and note down the results:
    - "Show me movies with ratings greater than 3"
    - "Show me movies that are shorter than 2 hours"
    - "Show me some funny films"
    - "Show me some movies with dogs in them"

-  - How many movies were returned and used as context in the input to the model call?
+1. **Examine retrieval performance**: How many movies were returned and used as context in the input to the model call?

-- **Implement Search Switch**: Modify the application code to adopt the new search strategy.
+1. **Implement Search Switch**: Modify the application code to adopt the new search strategy.
    - Update the **DocSearchFlow** (defined in the **docRetriever.ts** file) to use the **v2** version of the **docSearch.prompt**, which implements the vector-only search logic.

-- **Restart**: Restart the app (or the **Genkit Developer UI**) to allow it to pick up the updated code changes.
+1. **Restart**: Restart the app (or the **Genkit Developer UI**) to allow it to pick up the updated code changes.
-- **Post-Change Test (Vector Search)**: Re-run the test queries in the **chatFlow** flow.
+1. **Post-Change Test (Vector Search)**: Re-run the test queries above and note down the results.

-  - "Show me movies with ratings greater than 3"
-  - "Show me movies that have a runtime shorter than 2 hours"
-  - "Show me some funny films"
-  - "Show me some movies with dogs in them"

-- **Analyze Impact & Diagnose**: Compare the results of the two tests and their traces.
-Review the differences between the prompt instructions to determine why the vector-only search impacted quality for *some* queries and not others.
+1. **Analyze Impact & Diagnose**: Compare the results of the two tests and their traces.
+   - Review the differences between the prompt instructions to determine why the vector-only search impacted quality for _some_ queries and not others.
    - Review the differences between the prompt instructions to better understand what the LLM is being asked.
-  > **Hint**: focus on the **docSearchFlow**
-  > **Hint**: to see the documents that are relevant in the Firebase Genkit Monitoring trace viewer, look at the input in the model interaction of **movieQAFlow**
+     > **Hint**: focus on the **docSearchFlow** > **Hint**: to see the documents that are relevant in the Firebase Genkit Monitoring trace viewer, look at the input in the model interaction of **movieQAFlow**

-- **Make a recommendation**: Give a recommendation to the product team as to whether we should roll out this change or stick with the current mixed search.
+1. **Make a recommendation**: Form a recommendation for the product team as to whether we should roll out this change or stick with the current mixed search.

 ### Success Criteria